Man dies in crash involving fallen tree and two vans during height of Storm Isha

 As the clean-up began on Monday and repairs were made to power lines, further weather alerts were issued ahead of Storm Jocelyn’s arrival on Tuesday, which forecasters warned could cause further damage to already weakened structures.

-The ESB in Ireland said 155,000 homes and businesses remained without power by lunchtime on Monday, down from 230,000 at its peak, with the worst-hit areas in the north west.
+The ESB in Ireland said 68,000 homes and businesses remained without power by 8.45pm on Monday, down from 230,000 at its peak, with the worst-hit areas in the north west.

+It said crews would work into the night to restore power for remaining customers.

+The electricity supply company also said it would use helicopters to assess the damage to the network.

 Northern Ireland Electricity Networks said the impact was “severe and widespread”.